Bolton Council is looking for ways to improve and personalise the support we provide for people with a variety of needs in Bolton.

 Who led the Big Conversation and focus groups?

 To make sure that we gathered all of the important information we need, Bolton Council, Bolton Cares and our partner organisations asked an independent social enterprise called Community Catalysts to lead and run the Big Conversation and focus groups.

 Community Catalysts specialises in social care and health, including gathering people’s views.
 They are highly experienced and have worked on many projects.

 Following the Big Conversation, Community Catalysts put the things people had said into a report to inform the way we move forward.
 Their job is to gather people’s ideas and suggestions and they did not make any recommendations on how services might be modernised.

 Will services change?

 Yes.
-We are looking for ideas to modernise services so that people have better opportunities.
-We want to hear from you what makes a good day and how you would like to see services change.
+We are looking for ideas to modernise services so that people have better opportunities and enhanced lives.